ttm/music/README.md

     $ python setup.py music

-For greater control of customization (and debugging), clone the repo and install with pip with -e:
+For greater control of customization, hacking and debugging, clone the repo and install with pip with -e:

     $ git clone https://github.com/ttm/music.git
-    $ pip install -e <path_to_repo>
+    $ pip3 install -e <path_to_repo>

 This install method is especially useful when reloading modified module in subsequent runs of music.